bbortolli/notas-kafka/09-Exercicios.md

 ### Partition leader election is done by

 - A. The consumers
-- B. The Kafka Broker that is the Controller [X]
+- B. The Kafka Broker that is the Controller
-- C. Zookeeper
+- C. Zookeeper [X]
 - D. Vote amongst the brokers

-R: B. The Controller is a broker that is responsible for electing partition leaders
+R: C; o Zookeper é o responsável por eleger

 ### Your topic is log compacted and you are sending a message with the key K and value null.
 What will happen?